A Comprehensive Biographical Analysis

 https://docsouth.unc.edu/csr/index.php/document/csr15-0651

-Upon further investigation, the erroneous information appears to have originated at the Florence County Detention Center, South Carolina, which suggests that John lied about his true identity when he was incarcerated, in 1776, which now makes perfect sense, as the previous time he was in South Carolina, from 1736 to 1739, he had faked his death, to avoid being charged with unlawful cohabitation, and rape, and if that had been discovered, his legal problems would have multiplied, exponentially, and when pressed as to why he sounded like an Englishman, he further lied, claiming to have attended Oxford.
+Upon further investigation, the erroneous information appears to have originated at the Florence County Detention Center, South Carolina, which suggests that John lied about his true identity when he was incarcerated, in 1776, for Treason, which now makes perfect sense, as the previous time he was in South Carolina, from 1736 to 1739, he had faked his death, to avoid being charged with unlawful cohabitation, and rape, and if that had been discovered, his legal problems would have multiplied, exponentially.
+Possibly worse, if Frances' true identity had been discovered, John would have been in hot water with the proprietary government, and when pressed as to why he sounded like an Englishman, he further lied, claiming to have attended Oxford.
+I would be inclined to believe that he also lied to William Rumsey, and others, about his name(Ross?), age, origins and education.

 According to 'Over the Hills and Far Away', by Richard (Ric) Berman, this was John Ross Dunn.